thekindlab/thekindlab.github.io/README.md

 Pages
 * Home
 * People
 * Projects
 * Publications
 * Get Engaged

 People Page
-* undergrad, grad, or alumni
+* Undergrad, grad, or alumni
-* name
+* Name
-* year and major
+* Year and major
-* current position
+* Current position
-* link to your linkedin profile
+* Link to your linkedin profile
-* a photo of yourself you're okay with being displayed
+* A photo of yourself you're okay with being displayed

 ## Template